 - AIST Fellow (Agency of Industrial Science and Technology), Japan, 1999

-- Daimler-Benz Award, 1999- Best overall papers by collaborative team (Japanese) presented at 31st International Symposium on automotive Technology & Automation, Germany
+- Daimler-Benz Award, 1999- Best overall papers by the collaborative team (Japanese) presented at 31st International Symposium on Automotive Technology & Automation, Germany

 - Ocular Surface Research (Inc. Dry Eye and Contact Lenses)

 - Automated detection of ocular diseases with Artificial Intelligence

 - Blue light blocking lenses, effects on visual and non-visual systems